 Note that the guest default user login will only allow a user to view switch parameter data.

-For a detailed description of connecting to the console and using the switch's CLI, refer to the Management Guide.
+For a detailed description of connecting to the console and using the switch's command line interface (CLI), refer to the CLI Reference Guide.

 How to Reset the Switch